5 Ways To Be Happy Despite Fibromyalgia

-I understand that being happy doesn't take away our fibromyalgia pain; it can make it more bearable, make stress more manageable, and help reduce anxiety.
+Being happy doesn't take away our Fibromyalgia pain; it can make it more bearable, make stress more manageable, and help reduce anxiety.

-Here are five ways that have helped me and may also help you be happy despite living with Fibromyalgia.
+Here are five ways to help you live a happier life living with Fibromyalgia.

 Try to stop yourself at this moment when those feelings and thoughts come over you.
 Then, at that moment, try to look at the expectations you have of yourself and ask yourself, "Are these expectations balanced and fair given my current health situation?"

-Remember that you do not have to please everyone and that not everyone is expecting everything from you.
-When I started adopting that attitude, it truly has helped me feel less burdened and happier.
+Remember that you do not have to please everyone and that not everyone expects everything from you.
+When you start adopting that attitude, you'll begin to feel less burdened and happier.

-Positive affirmations are phrases you can repeat to yourself that focus on positive things about life or yourself.
+Positive affirmations are phrases you repeat to yourself that help you focus on positive things about life and yourself.
 Affirmations only take a couple of minutes to do and can be used for more than just positive thinking; they can also help reduce anxiety and stress and even boost your self-confidence.

 It might help at first to write things down you want to say, so you aren't standing in front of a mirror just feeling awkward trying to talk to yourself.